yahoo/ychaos/docs/contribution.md

 This section of the document contains some of the coding standards followed in this package.
 It is recommended to read this and follow this for any contribution.
-Some of the preferred way of standards are mentioned.
-Although, most of the sub sections are provided with reasoning, this is not an official coding standard and can vary in special conditions.
+This section of the document provides some of the preferred ways of writing code.
+Although, most of the subsections are provided with reasoning, this is not an official coding standard and can vary in special conditions.

 !!! hint